 Our main results are shown in Table \ref{tab:main-results}.
 We find that our simple training setup achieves competitive results on several datasets.
-The in-domain pre-training method in~\citep{neumann2019domain} trains models, starting with ImageNet weights, further on remote sensing (in domain) datasets before actually training on the target dataset and finds that this performs better than simply starting from ImageNet weights.
-In contrast, our best result across the RESISC45, EuroSAT, and UC Merced datasets come from simply using ImageNet pre-trained models and training on the target dataset with low learning rate.
+The in-domain pre-training method in~\citet{neumann2019domain} trains models starting from ImageNet weights, then further trains on remote sensing (in domain) datasets, before fine-tuning on the actual target dataset, which performs better than simply starting from ImageNet weights.
+In contrast, our best result across the RESISC45, EuroSAT, and UC Merced datasets come from simply using ImageNet pre-trained models and training on the target dataset with a low learning rate.
 The difference between these approaches is likely entirely due to different learning rate selection in the hyperparameter search, and data augmentation in the in-domain pre-training setup.
-On the So2Sat dataset we find the ImageNet pre-trained models are able to achieve similar results with in-domain pretraining, but only when using all S2 bands vs. RGB only.
+On the So2Sat dataset, we find that the ImageNet pre-trained models are able to achieve similar results as in-domain pretraining, but only when using all Sentinel-2 bands.
 The previously reported baseline methods on the LandCover.ai dataset all use a DeepLabV3+ segmentation model with a Xception71 + Dense Prediction Cell (DPC) encoder that has been pre-trained on Cityscapes.
-We are able to achieve a result within 0.75~mIoU of this setup using a simple U-Net and ResNet50 encoder pre-trained on ImageNet.
+We are able to achieve a result within 0.75\%~mIoU of this setup using a simple U-Net and ResNet50 encoder pre-trained on ImageNet.
 Finally, we report the first set of basic benchmark results on the Chesapeake Land Cover dataset.